uga-robotics/hexacopter-env/README.md

 ![Xlaunch 3: clipboard, primary selection, no native opengl, disable access control](resources/xlaunch3.PNG)

 Now you should be good to go for a basic Docker setup on WSL 2 on Windows.
 If you have an Nvidia GPU in your computer, and you would like to get better performance in Gazebo, you can follow the [steps in this guide](https://docs.microsoft.com/en-us/windows/win32/direct3d12/gpu-cuda-in-wsl) to enable Nvidia GPU support in WSL 2.
+You can use your UGA Mail outlook login to register for the Insider Program.

 ### Add SSH Key to SSH Agent